-Welcome to GreenCape’s drought business support page, please browse the content available and feel free to contact us if you have any further questions, or attend one of our regular drought support sessions at our offices: 3rd November and 23rd November.
+Welcome to GreenCape’s drought business support page, please browse the content available and feel free to contact us if you have any further questions, or attend one of our regular drought support sessions at our offices.
+Upcoming sessions are regularly advertised on the website.

 Below are the most Frequently Asked Questions (FAQs) that we receive from business with regards to the drought, and their answers:

 This is the worst drought in the region since records began.
 For the latest dam and consumption levels, please refer to the following resources: